pacotoh/biblio/README.md

 ## Biblio: Book scraping project

-Testing implementation of a book web scraper for creating a books metadata and text database.
-At the moment it only retrieves metadata from goodreads page but in future gutenberg metadata and books texts scraping will be added.
+The current implementation of a book web scraper is designed to gather metadata about books, particularly from the Goodreads page.
+However, this tool can be upgraded to include more sources for data such as Gutenberg's database.
+The aim is to eventually create a comprehensive database that incorporates both textual content and accompanying metadata, providing valuable insights into literary studies across various genres.

 ## ⚠ Disclaimer
 This repository was made for research purposes.
 I won't take responsibility for any output generated data 😉